CipiVlad/sunnyside_agency_landing_page/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Scale svg](https://css-tricks.com/scale-svg/) - This helped me for scaling svg inline or as background image.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

 ## Author